lfoppiano/grobid-quantities/doc/gettingStarted.rst

 ::
    cd PATH-TO-GROBID/grobid/

-   mvn -Dmaven.test.skip=true clean install
+   ./gradlew clean install -x test

 Run some test:
 ::
    cd PATH-TO-GROBID/grobid/grobid-quantities

-   mvn compile test
+   ./gradlew test

 **The models have to be trained before running the tests!**